Video Ads for Publishers – A Beginner’s Guide

 6. Increase ad viewability.

 Increasing the ad viewability means increasing the opportunity to get your video ads viewed.
 So, make sure that your ads are meeting the criteria defined by IAB and MRC.
-When it’s about video ad viewability, you can improve the metric by providing premium user experience, optimizing ad placement, and video player.
+When it’s about video ad viewability, you can improve the metric by providing a premium user experience, optimizing ad placement, and video player.

 Pro Tip: Do not serve the same pre-roll video ad multiple times during a video content series, and do not reuse video spots without considering the video player screen aspect.